Liz-Conway/MathsBuddy/README.md

 - Performance
 - Navigation
     - Straightforward navigation enabling users to move easily from one part of the site to another.
-    - Using a BootStrap responsive navigation bar
-    - Each navbar menu item will have submenus and / or subitems.
 - Image Treatment
     - Images are compressed to reduce download times.
     - Multiple versions of each image are used, with smaller images used for smaller devices.
 This reduces the download times for tablets and especially mobile devices.